abogoderov/pig_test/READme.txt

-Simple test dockerfile that runs container with little golang app
+Simple test dockerfile that runs container with tiny golang app